 The China State Construction Engineering Company is getting set to start building a 70-story, 300-meter (984 feet) twin tower in Kenya.
 The building which is to be known as The Pinnacle is meant to be a five-star hotel with leisure facilities, residential and office spaces as well as a shopping mall.

-The Pinnacle is meant to be underway by early July but the building which will cost 20 billion shillings ($200 million) to complete, may take three years to take its place as Africa’s tallest building.
+The Pinnacle is meant to be underway by early July but the building which will cost 20 billion shillings ($200 million) to complete and may take three years to take its place as Africa’s tallest building.

 This building is just further proof of the property boom that is sweeping Kenya.
 Although the country is riddled with corruption, it enjoys a growing economy that features a rising middle class willing to invest in real estate.
 In fact, coffee plantations are being uprooted to pave the way for gated housing estates and shopping centres.

 Both regional and international investors are pouring capital into Kenya aimed at developing high-end retail and office spaces.
 Nairobi is, of course, the major focus of this Kenyan facelift.
 As the preferred regional global corporates and UN agencies including IBM, Microsoft, Google, and the United Nations Environmental Program, it sees most of the development action.

 One of sub-Saharan Africa’s biggest shopping centres, the Two Rivers Mall, is situated in Nairobi and there are a number of buildings under construction that will surely be among any listing of Africa’s tallest buildings.

 Buildings are not the only focus, early this month, President Uhuru Kenyatta launched a $3.2 billion rail line that connected Nairobi to the port city of Mombasa.
 A new $93 million terminal is also being done at Kenya’s international airport.
 Then there are the roads and highways being constructed and subsequently raising property prices.